 - A professional certificate program in Online Learning is available for candidates who are not seeking teacher certification or a Masters degree.

 In addition to the professional standards specific to the fields of study described above, our graduate programs are designed to support the development of the Fairmont State University Graduate Studies Outcomes.
 Graduates of advanced programs at FSU are prepared to demonstrate in their professional practice that they have the knowledge, skills and dispositions to engage in:

 - Critical Analysis.
-Adapt and apply new knowledge and skills in critical analysis of changing conditions in the field.
+Adapting and applying new knowledge and skills in the critical analysis of changing conditions in the field.

 - Scholarship and Research.
-Critically analyze and conduct research in the field.
+Critically analyzing and conducting research in the field.

 - Creative Productivity.
-Engage in creative productive activity in the field.
+Engaging in creative productive activity in the field.

 - Application of Standards-based Professional Knowledge and Skills.
-Apply new, advanced, standards-based knowledge and skills in the context of the field.
+Applying new, advanced, standards-based knowledge and skills in the context of the field.

 - Professional Development.
-Engage in critical self-analysis and articulate professional goals.
+Engaging in critical self-analysis and articulating professional goals.

 - Professional Communication.
-Demonstrate effective and appropriate verbal, nonverbal, written, and media communication techniques in the profession.
+Demonstrating effective and appropriate verbal, nonverbal, written, and media communication techniques in the profession.

 To explore more information on individual graduate programs or to identify a program contact to answer your questions, please use the links to the left.